csharpie/sn-reddit-lite/README.md

 ## Purpose

-Allow users to create their own Subreddits inside of ServiceNow of which they subscribe, they can create posts, they comment on posts, and they up-vote/down-vote posts.
+Allow users to create their own Subreddits inside of ServiceNow of which they subscribe, they can create posts, they comment on posts, and they can up-vote/down-vote posts.
 Reddit Lite Subreddits can be seeded with posts from Reddit.com as well.

 ## Business Requirements